Disease Guide ·Cherry Eye ·2026

 Cherry Eye Coverage Basics

-Most policies cover cherry eye surgery as a standard illness if it develops after enrollment.
+Most policies cover cherry eye surgery as a standard illness after enrollment.
 The 14-day illness waiting period applies.
-First occurrence in one eye is typically a clean claim — surgery, anesthesia, medication, and follow-ups are covered.
+First occurrence in one eye is typically covered - surgery, anesthesia, medication, and follow-ups included.

 Red flag · Bilateral